rickballard/CoCivium/admin/status/GRAND_MIGRATION.md

 ## NEXT (top 3)
 - [ ] Merge PR #153 (structured docs stubs) if not merged.
 - [ ] Re-run Indexer → `admin/index/*` and fix any new README target issues.
-- [ ] Import/migrate any “CoCivium → CoCivium” content queued for today (one folder at a time); open a PR per folder.
+- [ ] Import/migrate any “CoCivium™ → CoCivium™” content queued for today (one folder at a time); open a PR per folder.

 ## IN PROGRESS
 - README canon (hero, crest, Political/Societal/Systemic “Why”), link normalization, and placeholders — **ongoing polish**.